Distributed Alignment Processes with Samples of Group Average: Introduction

-\paragraph{\bf Full communication model.} When executing a weighted-average algorithm, an agent bases its decisions solely on its own measurements.
+{\bf Full communication (or centralized) model.} When executing a weighted-average algorithm, an agent bases its decisions solely on its own measurements.
 A main question we ask is whether, and if so to what extent, can performances be improved if agents could communicate with each other to share their measurements.
-In order to study the impact of communication, we compare the performances of the best weighted-algorithm to the performances of the best algorithm in a full-communication setting, where agents are free to share their measurements with all other agents at no cost.
+In order to study the impact of communication, we compare the performances of the best weighted-average algorithm to the performances of the best algorithm in the {\em full-communication model}, where agents are free to share their measurements with all other agents at no cost.
 In the case that agents have identities, this setting is essentially equivalent to the following centralized setting: Consider a {\em master} agent that is external to the system.
-The master agent receives, at any round $t$, the stretch measurements of all agents, i.e., the collection $\{Y_j^{(t)}\}_{j=1}^n$, where these measurements are noisy in the same manner as described in Eq.~\eqref{eq:noise}.
+The master agent receives, at any round $t$, the stretch measurements of all agents, i.e., the collection $\{Y_j^{(t)}\}_{j\in I}$, where these measurements are noisy in the same manner as described in Eq.~\eqref{eq:noise}.
 Analyzing these measurements at round $t$, the master agent then instructs each agent $i$ to move by a quantity $d\theta_i^{(t)}$.
 After moving, the agents are subject to drift, as described in Eq.~\eqref{eq:update_rule}.
 Note that the master agent is unable to ``see'' the positions of the agents, and its information regarding their locations is based only on the measurements it gathers from the agents, and on the movements it instructs.
-The goal of the master agent is to minimize the (average or maximal) cost of agents, per round.
-In particular, an algorithm is said to be optimal in the centralized setting if it satisfies Definition \ref{def:algorithm_optimality}.
+The goal of the master agent is to minimize the maximal cost of an agent, (where the maximum is over the agents), per round.
+In particular, an algorithm is said to be optimal in the centralized setting if it satisfies Definition \ref{def:algorithm_optimality}, (where optimality is with respect to all algorithms in the centralized setting).

-At a first glance, it may appear that weighted-average algorithms may be sub-optimal in the centralized setting.
-This is because it can be shown that the measurements made by Agent $i$ contain strictly less information about the agent's relative position to the center of mass than the information contained in the collection of all measurements $\{Y_j^{(t)}\}_{j \neq i}$.
-Indeed, although the $\{Y_j^{(t)}\}_{j \neq i}$ measurements are not centered around the stretch $\tb_i^{(t)}$ of Agent~$i$, they still contain useful information.
-For example, it can be shown that

-thus representing an additional ``fresh'' estimation of $\tb_i^{(t)}$.
-Therefore, it may appear that in the centralized setting, the stretch of agents could potentially be reduced by letting the master agent process all measurements.